Software Testing Metrics – A Balanced Approach

 The quality that is delivered and used by the end user/customer.

 When we take measurements and develop metrics, they can usually fall into these three categories.
 Some typical metrics associated with software quality and testing that we frequently encounter include:

 Critical Defect ratio

 You may notice that you may not consider many of these metrics as software testing metrics.
 But in reality, they are because they are indicators showing the results or effect of software testing and the entire quality effort on the company’s results.

-Let’s take the customer satisfaction index for example.
-Of course there are many factors that influence customer satisfaction, but software quality, especially if software is a main driver of the business model, is a primary factor in driving customer satisfaction.
-Take Amazon for example, not a book company, but a software company.
-Although customer service, shipping, return policy and other factors influence customer satisfaction, the quality of each build or release is significantly influenced by their website and its ability to do what the customer wants it to do, flawlessly.
+Let’s take the customer satisfaction index, for example.
+Of course, many factors influence customer satisfaction, but software quality, especially if the software is a main driver of the business model, is a primary factor in driving customer satisfaction.
+Take Amazon, for example, not a book company but a software company.
+Although customer service, shipping, return policy, and other factors influence customer satisfaction, the quality of each build or release is significantly influenced by the website and its ability to do what the customer wants it to do flawlessly.
 So, customer satisfaction would be a measure of the External/Delivered product quality.

-So, looking at software testing metrics, while helpful, needs to be part of a balanced approach to examining, measuring, and improving software quality from multiple aspects.
+So, looking at software testing metrics, while helpful, must be part of a balanced approach to examining, measuring, and improving software quality from multiple aspects.
 Attacking only one part will only lead to limited and or biased results.